gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 };
 ```

 It is pretty easy with Vision as you have seen.
-Line 4 and 7 do the hardwork for us.
-Lets call this function from our `upload` endpoint with the filepath.
-When Vision returns the text we are sending it to frontend now instead of our placeholder.
+Line 4 and 7 do the hard work for us.
+Let's call this function from our `upload` endpoint with the file path.
+When Vision returns the text we are sending it to the frontend now instead of our placeholder.

 ```js{6,7}
 app.post('/upload', upload.single('file'), (req, res) => {